hypnoscope/let-s-code-an-indie-game/episode_29/README.md

-# Let's Code and Indie Game - Episode 28 - Knockback
+# Let's Code and Indie Game - Episode 28 - Another Room

 ##  What's Covered

-In this episode we update our status class so that we can use it to add knockback to punched entities.
+In this episode we add a second room (with a fancy background) to our game.